 Taking a Historical View: Strong UX Supports Economic Stability

-Importantly, studies have historically shown that businesses that lead in CX outperform competitors even during periods of economic recession.
+Importantly, studies have shown that businesses that lead in CX outperform competitors even during periods of economic recession.
 For example, Forrester’s research showed that from 2007 to 2012, the top 10 CX leaders outperformed on the S&P with nearly triple the returns — during both recession and recovery periods.
 In addition, the UK Design Council discovered that, between December 1993 and December 2004, “design-aware companies outperformed the FTSE 100 and FTSE All Share indexes by more than 200 percent.”

 This research indicates that, through thick and thin, businesses that focus on UX are strong enough to not only outperform their competitors but also endure economic shifts and chaos.
 With so much competition and uncertainty in today’s online marketplace, why wouldn’t you want that sort of stability?